rahafmaged91/Design-and-Control-of-Autonomous-Waste-collection-Vehicle/Desktop/graduation_project (1)/docs/Graduation Project Presentation/README.md

 # Presentation

-This folder contains the presentation used for the graduation project.
+This file contains the presentation link used for the graduation project.

 ## Presentation File